opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-select.md

 -   The new JOIN does not contain ON/USING.
 The effect is the same as that of CROSS JOIN.

+-   The new PARTITION clause can be used to specify multiple partitions.

 ## Syntax<a name="en-us_topic_0283136463_en-us_topic_0237122184_en-us_topic_0059777449_sb7329222602d46fe944bf6c300931dd2"></a>

 -   Querying data